7 September 2023

 18 to 20

 Apprentices are entitled to the usual employee perks like paid holidays (a minimum of 20 days plus bank holidays), sick pay and enrolment on a pension scheme.
-For exclusive discounts on restaurants, gym memberships and transport, they can apply for an NUS Apprentice extra card.
+For exclusive discounts on restaurants, gym memberships and transport, they can apply for a TOTUM card.

 How will it affect my Child Benefit?